Looking for a great all around rower with strong resistance?

 - 54.0″ x 18.0″ x 62.0 (L x W x H)

 - 83 lbs.

-Assembling the Velocity Exercise Vantage Programmable Air Magnetic Rower is fairly straightforward but will take about an hour to complete.
+Assembling the Velocity Exercise Vantage Programmable Air Magnetic Rower is fairly straightforward.
+On average, it took about an hour to complete.

 Some people were able to do it in less but the manual pictures can be a bit confusing.
 Just make sure to take your time and read the instructions carefully.

 All the bolts are lightly threaded into the appropriate holes, so there in no hassle in trying to figure out which bolt goes where.

 All the necessary tools needed for assembly come with the rowing machine.